ashkitten/g933-utils/README.md

 There is a Wireshark lua script in the `notes` directory that provides better parsing for the HID++ protocol that this and other Logitech devices use.
 Link this script into your `~/.config/wireshark/plugins` directory, and wireshark should load it automatically.

-# Support Me

-I do a lot of work on this project and others.
-If you want to support me and my work so I can keep maintaining these projects, please consider becoming a patron: https://patreon.com/ashkitten